Chart Color Schemes

 Colac is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Dwelling structure in Colac, as per the latest Census, consisted of 86.2% houses and 13.8% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Regional Vic.'s 90.1% houses and 9.9% other dwellings.
-Home ownership in Colac stood at 39.8%, similar to Regional Vic., with mortgaged dwellings at 28.9% and rented dwellings at 31.3%.
-The median monthly mortgage repayment in the area was $1,213, lower than Regional Vic.'s average of $1,430.
-Median weekly rent in Colac was recorded at $260, compared to Regional Vic.'s $285.
-Nationally, Colac's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+Dwelling structure in Colac, as evaluated at the latest Census, comprised 86.2% houses and 13.8% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Regional Vic.'s 90.1% houses and 9.9% other dwellings.
+Home ownership in Colac was at 39.8%, similar to Regional Vic., with the rest of dwellings either mortgaged (28.9%) or rented (31.3%).
+The median monthly mortgage repayment in Colac was $1,213, below Regional Vic.'s average of $1,430.
+Median weekly rent in Colac was recorded at $260, compared to Regional Vic.'s $285 and the national figure of $375.
+Nationally, Colac's mortgage repayments were significantly lower than the Australian average of $1,863.

 Frequently Asked Questions - Housing